 The Fund's cash receipts and disbursements are processed by the U.S. Department of the Treasury (Treasury).
-Funds with the Treasury represent obligated and unobligated balances available to pay current liabilities and finance authorized purchase commitments.
+Fund Balance with Treasury represents obligated and unobligated balances available to pay current liabilities and finance authorized purchase commitments.

-(d) Investments in Treasury Securities, Net
+(d) Investments, Net

-Investments in U.S. Government securities are reported at cost, net of unamortized premiums or discounts, if any, which approximate market value.
+Investments in U.S. Government securities are reported at cost, net of unamortized premiums or discounts if any, which approximate market value.
 Premiums or discounts are amortized on a straight-line basis, which approximates the effective interest method.
-The Fund's intent is to hold oneday investments to maturity.
+The Fund's intent is to hold one-day investments to maturity.
 No provision is made for unrealized gains or losses on these securities because they are held to maturity.
-A portion of these investments is available for payment of compensation and medical benefits to covered employees of the defaulted insurance carriers or selfinsured employers.
+A portion of these investments is available for payment of compensation and medical benefits to covered employees of the defaulted insurance carriers or self-insured employers.